 - Hazardous Activities – if you plan to go scuba diving or participate in certain activities that are considered high-risk, find out if they are covered.
 You may need to purchase additional coverage.

 - Cancellation Clauses – each policy has a specific list of reasons that are covered in the event you need to cancel your trip.
 You have the option of purchasing a “cancel for any reason” policy for an additional premium, but again, find out what reasons may not be covered.
-For example, you may not be covered if you cancel your trip because you decide you don’t want to spend that much money, or if the reason for cancellation is not listed.
+For example, you may not be covered if you cancel your trip because you decide you don’t want to spend that much money or if your reason for canceling is not listed on the policy.

 - Deductible – compare the deductible amounts available and choose one that is affordable to you.
 Be prepared to pay this at the time of service.

 - Emergency Medical Evacuation – many travel policies cover expenses to the closest medical facility that can provide the necessary treatment.
-Some policies offer a Hospital of Choice coverage where you can choose what hospital you would like to be taken to for further treatment–but even this is not a guarantee if the attending physicians believes it is too risky to transport you there.
+Some policies offer a Hospital of Choice coverage where you can choose what hospital you would like to be taken to for further treatment.
+However, this is not a guarantee if the attending physician believes it is too risky.